Skip to main content

 Stephen Edelstein / Digital Trends

 The concept of what can and cannot be an electric vehicle is expanding.
 Just a few years ago, EVs were limited to small, cheap cars that were relatively ugly or at least not all that sleek.
-These days, all the coolest new vehicles are electric — even some of the coolest new trucks.
+These days, all the coolest new vehicles are electric — and that even applies to some of the coolest new trucks.
 Electric trucks have to satisfy the same needs as gas-powered trucks — plenty of space for hauling, powerful performance, and a rugged build that can survive work sites and off-road situations.

-These days, there are more than just a few electric trucks.
-Sure, there aren’t as many electric trucks as gas-powered ones, but there are easily enough to mean that there’s something for everyone that can afford to shell out some cash.
+Thankfully, there are more than just a few electric trucks.
+Sure, there aren’t as many electric trucks as gas-powered ones, but there are easily enough to mean that there’s something for everyone who can afford to shell out a little cash.

 Recommended Videos

-Without further ado, here are the best electric trucks out there right now.
+All that said, without further ado, here are the best electric trucks out there right now.

 Rivian R1T